rotblauer/catTracks/ridewithgps/README.md

 When Global Cat Positioning System fails, but there's a RideWithGPS alternative.
-I want to import my Wahoo Element ride tracks into Cat Tracks.
+I want to import my ride tracks, recorded by my Wahoo Elemnt Roam, into Cat Tracks.

 RideWithGPS exported my ride to a GPX file `07_17_24.gpx`.